ramezrafla/redis-oplog/README.md

         "optimistic": true, // Does not do a sync processing on the diffs.
 But it works by default with client-side mutations.
         "pushToRedis": true // Pushes to redis the changes by default },
-    "cacheTimeout": 3600000, // Cache timeout, any data not accessed within that time is removed -- our default is 60 mins [READ BELOW BEFORE CHANGING]
+    "cacheTimeout": 30*60*1000, // 30 mins -- Cache timeout, any data not accessed within that time is removed [READ BELOW BEFORE CHANGING]
-    "cacheTimer": 600000, // at what interval do we check the cache for timeouts -- controls the granularity of cacheTimeout [READ BELOW BEFORE CHANGING]
+    "cacheTimer": 5*60*1000, // 5 mins -- Time interval to check the cache for timeouts i.e. the granularity of cacheTimeout [READ BELOW BEFORE CHANGING]
     "secondaryReads": null, // Are you reading from secondary DB nodes "raceDetectionDelay": 1000, // How long until all mongo nodes are assumed to have been "raceDetection": true, // set to null to automate this (see Race Conditions Detector below)